 Eave Vents: State Fire Marshall approved Eave Vents and Exterior Materials Guide Book.

 Fire Sprinklers: Residential Fire Sprinkler Checklist.
-This list will assist you in insuring your new residential building permit application is complete; minimizing delays through the plan check process.
+This list will assist you in ensuring your new residential building permit application is complete; minimizing delays through the plan check process.
 Click on the link above or go to our Residential Fire Sprinkler page.

 Carbon Monoxide Detectors: As of July 1, 2011, are now required in ALL Existing Dwellings and Dwelling Units.
 FAQs answered by the State Fire Marshall.
 Read more

 New Dwellings and Alterations to be installed per C.R.C.
 315 Read more.
 We can now accept credit or debit card payment for your building permit.

 With GovPayNet you can pay for your building permit with your credit or debit card at the counter or you can pay 24/7 online.
 The transaction is Safe and secure and GovPayNet emails you a receipt for your records.